 Robbery law in California makes it illegal to use force or threat with the intent of taking someone else’s belongings against their consent.
-California Penal Code Section 211 PC explains what kind of evidence the prosecution must present failure to which the court cannot find you guilty.
-If the elements of robbery crime are not met during your crime commission, the court has the jurisdiction to reduce or drop the charges.
-Even though the court cannot find you guilty of robbery, you could get charged with a closely related crime.
+California Penal Code Section 211 PC explains what kind of evidence the prosecution must present in order for a court to find you guilty.
+If the elements of a robbery crime are not met during the commission of the crime, the court has the jurisdiction to reduce or drop the charges.
+Even though the court cannot find you guilty of robbery, you could get charged with a closely-related crime.

-In California, penalties and punishment for robbery are severe, and the judge imposes these on a case by case basis.
+In California, penalties and punishment for robbery are severe, and the judge imposes these on a case-by-case basis.
 For example, the sentencing for first-degree robbery is different from that of second-degree robbery.
 There are also sentence enhancements for a robbery crime.
 For instance, when you rob multiple plaintiffs, use a gun, or cause severe bodily harm.
-California’s three-strikes law could see you spend your life in prison if you commit robbery for three times or have a preceding felony case.
+California’s three-strikes law could make you spend 25 years to life in prison if you commit robbery for a third time.

 The Legal Definition of California Robbery Per California Statute